HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/traditional_deployment/roadmaps/rm_install_deployment/rm_web_content_dev.md

     !!! note
         Skip this step, if you have the most recent fix pack applied.

 2. Access the Configuration Wizard.
-Go to http://your\_server:10200/hcl/wizard.
+Go to http://your_server:10200/hcl/wizard.

     !!! note
-        If working with HCL Digital Experience 8.5 or 9 software level prior to CF18, the wizard address will be: http://your\_server:10200/ibm/wizard.
-After installing CF18, the configuration wizard will automatically be adjusted to http://your\_server:10200/hcl/wizard.
+        If working with HCL Digital Experience 8.5 or 9 software level prior to CF18, the wizard address will be: http://your_server:10200/ibm/wizard.
+After installing CF18, the configuration wizard will automatically be adjusted to http://your_server:10200/hcl/wizard.

+    !!!restriction
-    **Restriction:** There is a known issue with Chrome version 45.x and the Configuration Wizard.
+        There is a known issue with Chrome version 45.x and the Configuration Wizard.
 If you are experiencing difficulties, use a different browser when you access the wizard.

-3. Log in to the Configuration Wizard with the administrative ID for the configuration wizard profile, cw\_profile.
+3. Log in to the Configuration Wizard with the administrative ID for the configuration wizard profile, cw_profile.

-    !!! note
+    !!!note
         If the language is not currently supported for the user interface, you might see the English version.
-For details on supported languages and the language codes for all of the HCL Portal user interfaces, see [Supported languages](../../../../../extend_dx/development_tools/portal_admin_tools/language_support/index.md) in the HCL Digital Experience Version 8.5 documentation.
+For details on supported languages and the language codes for all of the HCL Portal user interfaces, see [Language support](../../../../../deployment/manage/portal_admin_tools/language_support/index.md) in the HCL Digital Experience Version 8.5 documentation.

 4. Select **Set Up a Stand-alone Server** \> **Enable Federated Security**.